3rd January 2017

 I saw the remaining of the last rock formation that collapsed in 2005, leaving now the Apostles from 12 to 9.

 I parked the car a few km down the road of the main sightseeing spot, Castle Rock, and after a frozen night, I headed to the location at 5 am.
-I was the first one, it was pitch black and couldn’t see a thing, the stars were still there in the sky.
+I was the first one, it was pitch black and couldn’t see a thing, the stars were still up in the sky.
 Half an hour later I started a ruthless battle with a horde of Chinese trying to push my tripod away.
 Those sneaky bastards were trying to get my spot, the best for a perfect shot, which I claimed as I was the first to arrive for the show.
 No way bitch, the spot is mine.

 Everyone was hoping for a spectacular sunrise, one of those you see in calendar and postcards, but no, that didn’t happen.